 How does a boiler heating system work?

-The greatest advantage of a hydronic heat system is how simple and versatile it is.
+The greatest advantage of a boiler system for heating is how efficient, simple and versatile it is.

 Water can be delivered into three different types of receptacles: